The peer review phase affords programs a unique external perspective in identifying strengths, opportunities, and areas for growth.

 - The program’s ability to complete the assessment cycle of planning, assessing student learning, analyzing assessment results, and using results to make improvements.

 - The ability of students to persist in the program and graduate in a timely manner.

 - The connection between the program and the professional field, including the ability to meet current and potential future needs and trends in the labor market, industry, and society.

 - The quality, quantity, and diversity of the program’s human resources: students, staff, and faculty.

-- The quality and quantity of the program’s physical and intellectual resources: facilities, policies, and procedures.
+- The quality and quantity of the program’s physical and intellectual resources: facilities, technology, policies, and procedures.

 - The program’s response to institutional themes; Cal Poly is currently focusing program review on diversity and inclusivity.

 The report should conclude with specific commendations and recommendations for improvement.

 Once the team report is complete, a copy is emailed to the Program Review Coordinator (firstname.lastname@example.org).
 The report is then shared with program leadership and faculty to determine if there are any errors of fact or points needing clarification.
 Following this review, the Program Review Coordinator will communicate with the review team to finalize the team report.
 The final report is then distributed to program leadership and faculty for the purpose of developing a strategic action plan.

 QUESTIONS?
 If you have questions about any aspect of program review, please send them to Amy Robbins, Program Review Coordinator - email@example.com